hasindu2008/slow5lib/docs/slow5_api/low_level_api/slow5_set_exit_condition.md

 ## NOTES

 Internally sets global variable.
-Intened to be set as the beginning of the programme.
+Intended to be set as the beginning of the programme.

 ## EXAMPLES